hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/700_scc_xv.md

 am the proof of my own existence."
 Where is the room for a separate proof to establish the reality of my existence?
-I am, as the scriptures say, "नित्यमस्मत्प्रसिद्धम् — Always known to myself as the eternal subject" (*Vivekachudâmani*, 409).
+I am, as the scriptures say, "नित्यमस्मत्प्रसिद्धम् — Always known to myself as the eternal subject" (*Vivekachudāmani*, 409).
 I have seen that state, realised it.
 You also see and realise it and preach this truth of Brahman to all.
 Then only will you attain to peace.